Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow_torch.md

     x = torch.zeros(2, 3)
     print(isinstance(x, flow.Tensor))
 ```

+Similarly, OneFlow provides parameters lazy and verbose for `mock.enable()` to facilitate debugging, which can be set like this:

+`with mock.enable(lazy=True, verbose=True)`

 You can turn off the mock function like this when it’s needed to use the real torch module.